-3. Accepting (loving) their past.
+3. Accept your partner's past.
 If love is infinite, this should make it easier to accept ex's, past relationships, familial ties, etc—that ex-boyfriend that she still talks to or that strange relationship he has with his mother.
 You will now be able to make more allowances for them to exist.
 They do not take away from how much your partner loves you.

-4. Letting go will bring more love your way.
+4. Stop judging.
 When you make allowances for others to love others freely, you open the door for more love in your life.
 It's simple: your partner will feel more accepted, appreciated and less judged by you, and in turn will be able to feel for you the love that you deserve.

-5. Not just love, but also friendships, work relationships and even polyamorous relationships may also blossom and bloom (if you so desire).
-Letting go of the pie theory of love means letting go of jealousy and insecurity on a greater level, which can in turn attract more people into our life as well.
+5. Let go of jealousy and insecurity on a greater level.
 Beyond a primary relationship, maybe you just want better relationships with family members or better relationships with your ex's.
 Maybe you just want better friendships, which are not tinged with ownership.
 If you're of the polyamorous type, this kind of thinking can help sustain your primary relationship and all other relationships long into the future.
 Recognizing there is plenty of love to go around is key in being non-monogamous as well.

 To Get More Satisfaction out of your Relationships and Sex Life, visit Moushumi Ghose, Sex Therapist in Los Angeles.